First Aid

 You must place the casualty in the recovery position if they are not bleeding but are unresponsive and breathing properly.
 Next, if they vomit, this will keep their airway open and prevent them from choking.
 If you haven’t already done so, contact the emergency services.

-You can proceed to the secondary survey after you’ve finished the primary survey and treated any life-threatening conditions.
+You can proceed to the secondary survey after you’ve finished the primary survey and treated for any life-threatening conditions.

-What is Secondary Survey in First Aid?
+What is a Secondary Survey in First Aid?

-Although our topic at hand is primary survey, it goes without saying that a secondary survey is deeply interconnected with it.
+Although our topic at hand is a primary survey, it goes without saying that a secondary survey is deeply interconnected with it.

 A Secondary Survey requires you to inquire about any incident that may have occurred with a responsive casualty and people around them.
 Your goal is to learn more about the victim’s: